Rohan29032001/QSVM-on-MNIST/README.md

 # QSVM-on-MNIST
-We implement QSVM using Qiskit to classify images of handwritten digits of 4 vs 9.
+We implement Quantum Support Vector Machines using Qiskit to classify images of handwritten digits of 4 vs 9.

 We choose 4 and 9 since they look quite similar.
 So a good model must perform well in classifying these rightly.
 This repository contains the following notebooks: